fbef0102/L4D1_2-Plugins/sm_downloader/readme.md

 		<br/>![sm_downloader_0](image/sm_downloader_0.jpg)
 		* Connect to server.
 		* Open console to see if the game is downloading custom files
+			* Note: It does not display in l4d1
 		<br/>![sm_downloader_4](image/sm_downloader_4.jpg)
 		* Browse your game folder, check if files are there, done.
 		<br/>![sm_downloader_5](image/sm_downloader_5.jpg)